End of Tenancy Cleaning in Wigan

 Older Victorian terraces make up much of residential WN5.
 The kitchens tend to be small and original, so the oven and the grease around it lead the check-out, with worn stair carpet and tired skirtings close behind; access is along the back streets, so the van spot is planned first.

 Wigan is really two towns, Wigan and Leigh, with a lot of mining-and-mill history in between.
 The stock is mostly dense Victorian and Edwardian terraces, with a fast-growing private rented sector and plenty of older, solid-wall homes.
-On those the check-out turns on oven and extractor grease, carpet worn through, and damp and condensation in the colder corners.
-The town-centre regeneration around Wigan Pier and the Galleries adds newer flats with their own glass-and-surface snags.
+On those the check-out turns on oven and extractor grease, carpet worn through, and damp and condensation in the colder corners, behind furniture and around the windows.

-A studio is from £156, a one-bed £207, a two-bed £243, a three-bed £339 and a four-bed £425 for a standard clean; carpets are the usual add-on and shared houses are priced on the rooms.
+A studio is from £156, a one-bed £207, a two-bed £243, a three-bed £339 and a four-bed £425 for a standard clean.
+Carpets are the usual add-on and shared houses are priced on the rooms.

 Descaling included, the water needs it.